-A few weeks ago I asked the wives in the FNW Facebook group the quirky stuff their coaches do and boy, did they deliver!
+We were chatting in the FNW Community Facebook group about the quirky stuff their coaches do and boy, did they deliver!

 These men are so fantastically driven, competitive, and have it all together on the field ― but off?
 Oh my.
 They are just about as adorably quirky as you can get.
 And (usually) we love them even more for it.

 With all the hard and serious things going on right now, how ’bout we laugh a little.
 So, let’s pull back the curtain and take an insider peek at the native routines and habits of “Coach.”

 - Clink, clank, clink, clank.
 Keep at least a three foot radius clear around coach any time he has a whistle.
 It is in his DNA twirl it repeatedly around his fingers.
 Extra caution should be taken if he also has his many, many school keys.